Our Parents

 about the author

-1. Go through each room of the house looking for potential hazards
+1. Look for potential hazards in each room of the house

 • Anything likely to fall at an inopportune moment